spaceFountain/Humbug/README.md

 - Adjust strength and health pots to pre-1.6 power levels
 - Sets the base movement speed for all mounted horses
 - Fixes a bug where players in destroyed minecarts fall through the block below
+- Gives player saturation when they lose a point of hunger
+- Prevents a bug that allows tree growth to wrap around the world and overwrite blocks at 1+.
+- Adds option to (de)buff damage of arrows

 The 'humbug' console command can be used to get or set any of the configuration file settings while the server is running.
 Also available are 'humbug save' and 'humbug reload'.